molgenis/molgenis-r-client/README.md

-# MOLGENIS R-api
+# MOLGENIS API

-The MOLGENIS R-api can communicate with an MOLGENIS instance and perform actions on that instance.
+The MOLGENIS API can communicate with an MOLGENIS instance and perform actions on that instance.

 ## Usage